KatamariJr/gorm.io/pages/docs/advanced_query.md

 // user -> User{ID: 111, Name: "Jinzhu", Age: 18}
 ```

-`Assign` attributes to struct regardless it is found or not, those attributes won't be used to build SQL query and the final data won't be saved into database
+You can `Assign` attributes to the returned struct regardless of it was found or initialized.
+Like `Attrs`, these attributes won't be used to build the SQL query and the final data won't be saved into the database.

 ```go
 // User not found, initialize it with give conditions and Assign attributes